• Skip to primary navigation

 This is the only guidebook you’ll ever need for Kauai!

-It’s written by long-time locals in the know who share all their favorite secluded beaches, waterfalls, secret hiking trails, and the most delicious places to eat.
-Plus, suggestions for Maui hotels.
+It’s written by long-time locals in the know.
+They share all their favorite secluded beaches, waterfalls, secret hiking trails, and the most delicious places to eat.
+Plus, suggestions for Kauai hotels.

 One of the things I love best about the book is the map on the back cover.
 It’s an easy way to check out the best beaches around the island at a glance.